haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-jquery-widgets.md

 ## Naming conventions

-* {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}Widget{% endglossarytooltip %} names must consist of one or more non-abbreviated English word and in camelcase format.
+* {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} names must consist of one or more non-abbreviated English word and in camelcase format.

   {% highlight javascript %}